 By employing and enhancing international conventions that relate to these collections, Dr Polkinghorne and his team hope to preserve the underwater cultural heritage of our region for future generations.

-If you would like to support ground-breaking research at Flinders University, donate online today.
+Donate today to support ground-breaking research at Flinders University.